zhongsenshunhe/omnicore-rpc-client/README.md

 Rpc client for omnicore wallet

+> Notice: this library only works when your babel is using `babel-plugin-transform-object-rest-spread`

 ## Usage

 First install the lib with npm `npm i omnicore-rpc-client` or yarn `yarn add omnicore-rpc-client`